Azure/aztk/docs/20-spark-submit.md

 # Submitting a Job
-Submitting a job to your Spark cluster in Batch mimics the experience of a typical standalone cluster.
+Submitting a job to your Spark cluster in Thunderbolt mimics the experience of a typical standalone cluster.
 A spark job will be submitted to the system and run to completion.

 ## Spark-Submit
 The spark-submit experience is mostly the same as any regular Spark cluster with a few minor differences.
 You can take a look at azb spark app --help for more detailed information and options.